-Registration deadline: May 1, 2017
+Registration deadline: May 18, 2018

 As a condition of funding for the NC&SRCP, this is a mandatory training for all Community & School Recreation Coordinators (CSRCs).
 CSRCs must attend the entire duration of the mandatory components of this training event.

 Steering Committee Members and Community Partners are also welcome to attend.

 There is no registration fee.
-Please fax registration forms no later than May 1st, 2017.
+Please fax registration forms no later than May 18, 2018.

 TRAVEL & ACCOMMODATION:

 All CSRC travel expenses are to be paid for through each site’s NC&SRCP grant training budget.
 All participants are responsible for making their own travel and accommodation arrangements in accordance with their respective employer policies.

 A block of rooms is reserved at the Travelodge Hotel Phone: (306) 764-6441, but must be booked no later than May 22nd, 2018.

-Monday, May 15th – Travelodge Hotel
+Tuesday, May 29th – Travelodge Hotel - Coronet Room